Mechanical-Advantage/ZumoTraining/01-StartYourEngines/README.md

 * You must have set up your VSCode IDE with Arduino.
 You can do so by following these instructions for [Mac](https://docs.google.com/presentation/d/1cyeOuGeWGI4tj6PQgyC6Zz0o6Nv5z3nh0UwPVeGp7-I/edit?usp=sharing) or [Windows](https://docs.google.com/presentation/d/1y6T2atl-b8Y2t-8qAfPKwe7EO9_AVQGZKfdK217bZew/edit?usp=sharing).

-* If you are new to programming or Arduino specifically, we recommend completing [this tutorial](http://www.google.com) as an introduction.
+* If you are new to programming or Arduino specifically, we recommend checking out [this tutorial](https://www.tutorialspoint.com/arduino/index.htm) as an introduction.
+You don't have to read every page, but it may be useful to get more familiar.
+You are also free to message us if you'de prefer we talk through some of this.

 ## Challenge